Volunteer Overseas In Africa – TMS1

 Day 8 Depart

 Today marks the end of your Tanzania Volunteer Work.
-We will have you transferred back to Kilimanjaro International Airport.
+Finally, we will have you transferred back to Kilimanjaro International Airport.

 Most restaurants offer a variety of food and range in price from 2000 TZS upwards to 10,000 TZS for a meal.
 One of the best restaurants in town is Indoitaliano, across from the Buffalo Hotel, serving both Indian and Italian delicious cuisine.